latterday-flashover880/Extreme-FPS-Boost/README.md

 The utility is intended to apply local Windows performance and system configuration changes.

-It does not need to modify protected game executables or online game files.
+It does not require modification of protected online game files.

 </details>